 Bioresearch Monitoring Information System (BMIS)

-In order to foster transparency and encourage information sharing within the clinical research community, FDA’s Center for Drug Evaluation and Research (CDER) maintains a bioresearch monitoring Web site that makes clinical research information available to the public.
-This Web site contains information that identifies clinical investigators, contract research organizations, and institutional review boards involved in the conduct of Investigational New Drug (IND) studies with human investigational drugs and therapeutic biologics.
-This information is extracted from IND-related documents submitted to the agency and made available to the public as the Bioresearch Monitoring Information System (BMIS) at http://www.accessdata.fda.gov/scripts/cder/bmis/
+In order to foster transparency and encourage information sharing within the clinical research community, FDA’s Center for Drug Evaluation and Research (CDER) maintains a bioresearch monitoring Web site that makes certain clinical research information available to the public.
+This Web site contains information on clinical investigators (CIs), contract research organizations (CROs), and institutional review boards (IRBs) involved in the conduct of clinical studies conducted under an Investigational New Drug (IND) application with human investigational drugs and therapeutic biologics who are listed on a Form FDA 1572 submitted to CDER.
+BMIS is therefore not intended to provide a comprehensive list of all CIs, CROs or IRBs involved in clinical research.

-- Although the sponsor is required to collect the 1572 from each clinical investigator in a trial conducted under FDA’s IND regulations, FDA does not require the form itself to be submitted to the agency.
-Many sponsors submit the 1572 to FDA, however, because the form collects, in one place, information that must be submitted to FDA in some fashion under our IND regulations.
+- Although the sponsor is required to collect the form 1572 from each clinical investigator in a trial conducted under FDA’s IND regulations, FDA does not require the form 1572 itself to be submitted to the agency.
+Many sponsors submit the form 1572 to FDA because the form collects, in one place, information that must be submitted to FDA in some fashion under IND regulations.

 - A sponsor may choose, but is not required, to conduct a foreign clinical study under an IND.
-If a clinical study is conducted outside of the United States and is not conducted under an IND, then the investigator need not sign a 1572.
+Form 1572s will not be submitted for clinical studies conducted outside of the United States and not conducted under an IND.

 See 21 CFR 312.23(a)(6)(iii)(b).